cambridge-ceu/csd3/applications/LocusZoom.md

 Web: <https://genome.sph.umich.edu/wiki/LocusZoom_Standalone>

 The installation is standard and can be found from `~/rds/public_databases/software/locuszoom_1.4`.
-Noted below builds reference panel using INTERVAL data (hg19).
+Noted below are reference panel using INTERVAL data (hg19).

 ## snp_pos.txt